 Dinosaur Provincial Park is a UNESCO World Heritage Site located near Brooks, Alberta.
 Explore the badlands, go on a dinosaur dig, camp near the hoodoos, and more!

-Every time I visit Dinosaur Provincial Park, I am astonished when the prairie gives way to badlands.
-The landscape suddenly changes from flatland to a world of whimsical hoodoos, striped hills, and sculpted coulees that looks it came from a Dr. Seuss book!
+No matter how many times you visit Dinosaur Provincial Park, when the prairie gives way to badlands, it’s absolutely breathtaking.
+The landscape suddenly changes from flatland to a world of whimsical hoodoos, striped hills, and sculpted coulees that looks straight out of a Dr. Seuss book!
 Take a walk at sunset and the hills come alive with vibrant shades of red.
 Between the spectacular scenery, epic dinosaur tours (participate in a guided excavation!), and warm weather, it’s easy to see why Dinosaur Provincial Park is a UNESCO World Heritage Site and one of the top places to camp in Alberta.

 Things to Do in Dinosaur Provincial Park

-- Comfort camping: Each unit sleeps 3-4 people
+- Comfort camping: Each Wall Tent sleeps 3-4 people.

 - Geocaching: The park currently has 3 geocaches and 1 Earthcache.